sneezeburger/Xiaomi-Dafang-Hacks/hacks/install_cfw.md

 5. Insert the microSD card and power up the camera.
 6. You can now login at https://dafang or your cameras ip adress with the default credentials root/ismart12

 Hint: The security warning about the unsafe https certificate can safely be ignored.
 A self-signed certificate is automatically generated on your camera during the first startup.
-By its nature your little camera's own certificate authority is not an never will be among the trusted ones delivered with the major browsers.
+By its nature your little camera's own certificate authority is not (and never will be) among the trusted ones delivered with the major browsers.

 ## Updating the microsd-bootloader

-Usually, its not required to update the microsd-bootloader.
+Usually, it's not required to update the microsd-bootloader.
 However, if you are using the original firmware, you may be interested in the new version.
 You can just update through the MI-Home App.

 If you are on original firmware below 5.5.200, you will have to "reflash" the microsd-bootloader afterwards